DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/HTTPSServices.rst

 Case 1: you do NOT run the equivalent DISET service
 ---------------------------------------------------

 This is the most trivial case.
-Just run ``dirac-install-tornado-service`` with the service you are interested in.
+Just run ``dirac-install-component`` with the service you are interested in.
 This will install an ``runit`` component running ``tornado-start-all``.

 Case 2: you run the equivalent DISET service
 --------------------------------------------

-Because the CS already contains the handler definition for DISET, ``dirac-install-tornado-service`` will not modify it.
-Thus, you have to update it yourself, before running the command, otherwise ``tornado-start-all`` will not find any service to run, and the installation will be shown as failed.
+Because the CS already contains the handler definition for DISET, you have to update it yourself, before running the command, otherwise ``tornado-start-all`` will not find any service to run, and the installation will be shown as failed.

 Procedure: